mulesoft-labs/osprey-method-handler/README.md

 * `parameterLimit` The [maximum number](https://github.com/expressjs/body-parser#parameterlimit) of URL-encoded parameters (default: `1000`)
 * `busboyLimits` The multipart limits defined by [Busboy](https://github.com/mscdex/busboy#busboy-methods)
 * `RAMLVersion` The RAML version passed to [raml-validate](https://github.com/mulesoft/node-raml-validate) (default: `'RAML08'`)

-### Adding JSON schemas

-If you are using external JSON schemas with `$ref`, you can add them to the module before you compile the middleware.
-Use `handler.addJsonSchema(schema, key)` to compile automatically when used.

-`handler.addJsonSchema()` accepts a third (optional) `options` argument.
-Supported `options` are:
-* `ajv` Custom [Ajv](https://github.com/epoberezkin/ajv) instance.
-E.g. `handler.addJsonSchema(schema, key, {ajv: myAjvInstance})`.
-The provided ajv instance can later be passed as an option to the handler to perform JSON validation.

 ### Validation Errors